xingyazhou/streaming-data-processing-with-pubsub-dataflow-bigquery/README.md

 2. Process the simulated traffice sensor data
 3. Write the data into BigQuery for further analysis

+## Preparation
+### Install the Python3 PIP program required to install the API
+sudo apt-get install python3-pip

+###	Use PIP3 to install the Google Cloud Pub/Sub API
+sudo pip install -U google-cloud-pubsub

+### Use PIP3 to install the Apache Beam
+pip3 install apache-beam[gcp]

 ## Execution
 ```
 python3 CurrentConditions.py